-What causes a seizure?
+What causes neonatal seizures?
 Abnormal electrical transmissions in a baby’s brain.
 These prevent the brain from functioning in a normal way.
 Seizures in infants can be caused by birth-related brain damage for example, which deprives the brain of oxygen.
 Because brain injury or scarring can induce aberrant electrical activity, infants with cerebral palsy are at a higher risk for seizures.

 Of course, seizures can happen to patients of any age.
 But newborn seizures can be especially devastating.
 They often cause life-long complications and even death in otherwise healthy infants.